yiseul/www/md/faq.md

 All of this happens without any assistance from a third-party.

-### Will users have to pay everytime they use a Slock?
+### Will users have to pay every time they use a Slock?

 Unlike in Philip K Dick's "[Ubik](https://twitter.com/aprilaser/status/564811861024329729)", they won't have to.
 Only renting access to the lock costs money.
-Any current user (which could also include the owner) sends [Whisper](https://github.com/ethereum/wiki/wiki/Whisper-Overview) signed messages
+Any current user (which could also include the owner) sends [Whisper](https://github.com/ethereum/wiki/wiki/Whisper-Overview)-signed messages
 (which do not cost anything) to open or close the door.

 ### Who earns from the usage of the Slocks?

-The DAO Token owners will benefit from the Slock fees.
+The Slock Token owners will benefit from the Slock fees.
 The Slock usage fees represent the cost of decentralization and will be determined by the DAO itself when it engages with the service provider.

 ### What if users want to own a Slock outright?